arangodb/docs/3.5/programs-starter-options.md

 ---
 layout: default
-description: The ArangoDB Starter provides a lot of options to control various aspectsof the cluster or database you want to run
+description: The ArangoDB Starter provides a lot of options to control various aspects of the cluster or database you want to run
 ---
 # Option reference

 The ArangoDB Starter provides a lot of options to control various aspects